 “My in-laws taught me a lot about cooking, so any time I come across a great new recipe, I enjoy making it for them," says Geri Lipczynski of Oak Lawn, Illinois.
 "These tasty grilled chops always get rave reviews.”

 These tasty steaks seem special but they are fast enough for everyday dinners.
 We enjoy the mushroom-topped fillets with crusty French bread, mixed salad and a light lemon dessert. —Christel Stein, Tampa, Florida

-A friend made this moist chicken for us when we had our first child.
+A friend made this saucy chicken for us when we had our first child.
 I pared down the recipe to make it lower in fat and calories.
-It is now a family favorite, and even the kids ask for it.
+Now it's a family favorite, and even the kids ask for it. —Marge Wagner, Roselle, Illinois